Aims & Vision

 Liz Halton, Careers Leader for Fortis Trust explains “Good careers education, information, advice and guidance is vital for any young person but it is even more important for the students at Bradfields, all of whom have a special educational need.
 Nationally only 6% of those people leaving school with an SEN diagnosis will find paid employment in their lifetime.
 We think this is a shocking statistic and are working tirelessly to try to turn this trend around.
 We hope that this hub will give the students first-rate access to careers information and raise aspirations amongst the students”

 More details about Fortis Trust can be found at: www.fortistrust.co.uk

-We are pleased to announce that on 10th March 2020, we have been assessed and accredited as "committed to work towards meeting the Quality in Careers Standard incorporating the Gatsby Benchmarks" for the national quality award for our careers education, information, advice and guidance provision.
+2020 - Accredited as "committed to work towards meeting the Quality in Careers Standard incorporating the Gatsby Benchmarks" for the national quality award for our careers education, information, advice and guidance provision.

 We are continuing to work on achieving the full Quality Mark